 THE PETEY GREENE PROGRAM IN CONNECTICUT

-We recruit, train and coordinate volunteers to serve as academic tutors at 4 different correctional facilities in the area, primarily recruiting undergraduate and graduate students from UCONN-Storrs, Yale University, Eastern Connecticut University, Western Connecticut University, and Connecticut College, University of New Haven, and Trinity College.
+We recruit, train and coordinate volunteers to serve as academic tutors at a number of correctional facilities in the area, primarily recruiting undergraduate and graduate students from UCONN-Storrs, Eastern Connecticut University, and Connecticut College.
 This page is intended for potential tutors who are interested in learning more about our volunteer opportunities and, if appropriate, applying to participate in them.

 Our goal is to strengthen and build on the number of tutors in our established tutoring programs while also pursuing connections between new correctional facilities and colleges and universities.

 Our volunteers serve as academic tutors, working one-on-one or in small groups with incarcerated students in correctional facilities in order to support their academic achievement.
-We primarily support students enrolled in high school equivalency (formerly known as the GED) programs.
+We primarily support students enrolled in high school equivalency (GED) programs.